Warwick's

-Warwick’s is the oldest continuously family-owned bookstore in the United States.
-It was founded in 1896 and is located in La Jolla, California.
+Warwick’s is a bookstore in La Jolla, California.
+Founded in 1896, it is the oldest continuously family-owned bookstore in the United States.

 History

 Warwick's was founded in 1896 by William T. Warwick in Minnesota.
 The bookstore later moved to Iowa and then to La Jolla, California.

 In 1952, Warwick's moved to its current location at 7812 Girard Avenue in La Jolla, California.

 In 2021, the owner of the building where Warwick's was located planned to sell the building.
 Nancy Warwick reached out to the community and was able to raise $8.35 million to buy the building.
 More than thirty people contributed to the fund.